Prospect Generator with Joint Venture Opportunities

 Mt.
 Polly Boundary Zone Royalty (Imperial Metals)

-- Ninety percent interest in $2.50 per tonne milled from portion of Boundary zone (Mt.
+- Ninety percent interest in $2.50 per tonne milled from first 400,000 tonnes at the Boundary zone (Mt.
 Polley Mine, Imperial Metals)

 - Possible production for 2026